crossbario/crossbar-fabric-docs/docs/ApiReference.md

 * **Remote Meta API**: remote access to CF nodes WAMP meta API
 * **Remote Management API**: remote access to CF nodes management API

+CFC clients can use all three APIs at the same time, and use the functionality provided over whole sets of CF nodes in the management realm.

+This single point of entry allows you to create complex automatic application management functions using standard programming patterns, and very little user code to write.

 **Global API**

 1. [cfc.get_status](#cfcget_status)